The conformal Yamabe constant of product manifolds: Introduction

 \subsection{Further comments on related literature}

 Our main motivation to study Yamabe constants of products is the application sketched in Subsection~\ref{subsec.surg}.

-Fundamental results on Yamabe constants on products have been found in the interesting article \cite{akutagawa.florit.petean:07} where it is, among other things, shown that the conformal Yamabe constant of the product $V \times \mR^w$ is a lower bound for $\si(V \times W)$.
+Fundamental results on Yamabe constants on products have been found in the interesting article \cite{akutagawa.florit.petean:07}, where it is, among other things, shown that the conformal Yamabe constant of the product $V \times \mR^w$ is a lower bound for $\si(V \times W)$.
 Here $\si$ denotes the smooth Yamabe invariant defined in Subsection~\ref{subsec.smooth}.
 This article also emphasized the importance of the question under which conditions a function $u \in C^\infty(V\times W)$ minimizing $\cF$ is a function of only one of the factors.
-In \cite{akutagawa.florit.petean:07} it is proved that if $(V,g)$ is compact and of constant scalar curvature $1$ then the infimum of the Yamabe functional of $V \times \mR^w$ restricted to functions depending only on $\mR^w$ is up to a constant the inverse of an optimal constant in a Gagliardo-Nirenberg type estimate.
+In \cite{akutagawa.florit.petean:07} it is proved that if $(V,g)$ is compact and of constant scalar curvature $1$, then the infimum of the Yamabe functional of $V \times \mR^w$ restricted to functions depending only on $\mR^w$ is up to a constant the inverse of an optimal constant in a Gagliardo-Nirenberg type estimate.

-In related research Petean \cite{petean:09a} derived a lower bound for the conformal Yamabe constant of product manifolds $V\times \mR$, where $V$ is compact of positive Ricci curvature.
+In related research, Petean \cite{petean:09a} derived a lower bound for the conformal Yamabe constant of product manifolds $V\times \mR$, where $V$ is compact of positive Ricci curvature.
 If additionally we require $V$ to be Einstein, any minimizer $u\in C^\infty(V\times \mR)$ of $\cF$ only depends on $\mR$.
-As a corollary Petean obtained lower bounds for the smooth Yamabe invariant $\si(V \times S^1)$ in this case.
+As a corollary, Petean obtained lower bounds for the smooth Yamabe invariant $\si(V \times S^1)$ in this case.

 This result of Petean contrasts nicely to Theorem~\ref{main}.
-Whereas Petean's result requires that one of the factor is $1$-dimensional, our Theorem~\ref{main} requires both factors to be of dimension at least $3$.
+Whereas Petean's result requires that one of the factors is $1$-dimensional, our Theorem~\ref{main} requires both factors to be of dimension at least $3$.

 In \cite{petean.ruiz:p10} an explicit lower bound for $\mu(S^2\times \mR^2,\rho^2 + \xi^2)$ is obtained: $\mu(S^2\times \mR^2, \rho^2 + \xi^2) \geq 0.68 \cdot Y(S^4)$.
-A similar, but weaker result was obtained in \cite{petean:01}.
+A similar but weaker result was obtained in \cite{petean:01}.